Skip to main content

 The Impact of Sleep Architecture on Hormonal Pulses

-Healthy is intrinsically linked to sleep quality and quantity.
+Healthy testosterone production is intrinsically linked to sleep quality and quantity.
 The majority of daily testosterone release in men occurs during sleep, tied to specific sleep stages.
 The pulsatile release of GnRH, and subsequently LH, is synchronized with the body’s circadian rhythm and consolidated during the night.

 Sleep deprivation disrupts this architecture in several ways.
 Firstly, it reduces the overall time available for these crucial hormonal events to occur.
 Studies have shown that even a single week of sleep restriction to five hours per night can decrease daytime testosterone levels by 10-15% in healthy young men.